 - It’s OK to make a little bit of money.
 If you can spend a few minutes a day, I would estimate you could make maybe $50/month, and this doesn’t include their referral program.

-- You won’t make a lot of money the regular way (answering surveys).
-The referral program maybe the only option to do very well.
+- The referral program maybe the only option to do very well when it comes to making money.

 Final Rating: Paid Viewpoint